modernish/modernish/README.md

+The `insubshell` function checks if you're currently running in a [subshell environment](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_12) (usually called simply *subshell*).

+A *subshell* is a copy of the parent shell that starts out as an exact duplicate (including non-exported variables, functions, etc.), except for traps.
+A new subshell is invoked by constructs like `(`parentheses`)`, `$(`command substitutions`)`, pipe`|`lines, and `&` (to launch a background subshell).
+Upon exiting a subshell, all changes to its state are lost.

-The `insubshell` function checks if you're currently running in a [subshell environment](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_12) (usually called simply *subshell*), that is, a copy of the parent shell that starts out as an exact duplicate except for traps.
-This is not to be confused with a newly initialised shell that is merely a child process of the current shell, which is sometimes (erroneously) called a "subshell" as well.
+This is not to be confused with a newly initialised shell that is merely a child process of the current shell, which is sometimes (confusingly and **wrongly**) called a "subshell" as well.
+This documentation avoids such a misleading use of the term.

 Usage: `insubshell` [ `-p` | `-u` ]